Project Management Apps Reviewed

 Basecamp is a real-time communication project management app that enables teams to stay on top of projects.
 It’s less focused on traditional project management tasks, and significantly more focused on to-do lists, calendars, due dates, and file sharing.
 Basecamp essentially helps teams remain organised and keep track of priorities.

-This is perhaps one of the most popular (and one of the oldest) project management apps on the market today.
+This one among project management apps is perhaps one of the most popular (and one of the oldest) project management apps on the market today.
 This tool provides a variety of features that makes managing remote teams, assigning projects with deadlines.
 And using the mobile app and email notifications simple.
 It is also a lean app that will still load rapidly even when you don’t have a strong internet connection.
 User-friendly, speedy, and intuitive, the overall interface makes Basecamp easy to use and understand.

 Perhaps the only con is the pricing.
 Whilst Basecamp offers robust business packages, its individual packages tend to border on the expensive side.
 Despite this, Basecamp’s free plans are also quite generous.
 And they have more than enough features for most users.